malharinamdar/malharinamdar.github.io/_news/announcement2.md

 inline: true
 ---
 <p>
-  Update: I have been selected to attend this year's Microsoft Research (MSR) India's premier Academic Summit 🥳
+  I have been selected to attend this year's Microsoft Research (MSR) India's premier Academic Summit 2025
 </p>